Image by Reynold Mainse / Design Pics Getty Images

 About 20m into the tunnel, the cavern turns sharply to the left, where a chest-high wall blocks another channel that leads to Warren’s Shaft.
 Towards the tunnel’s end the roof rises.
 This is because the tunnellers worked from either end and one team slightly misjudged the other’s level.
 They had to lower the floor so that the water would flow.
 A Hebrew inscription was found in the tunnel (a copy can be seen in the Israel Museum): carved by Hezekiah’s engineers, it tells of the tunnel’s construction.

-The walk through Hezekiah’s Tunnel takes about 20 minutes (or 40 minutes if it's busy).
+The walk through Hezekiah’s Tunnel takes about 20 minutes (or 40 minutes if it's busy), but allow yourself plenty of time for the descent to the start and return ascent.
 If you don’t want to get wet, there's a second tunnel without water, which takes about 15 minutes to walk through.
 To find the entrance to the dry tunnel, go left just before the opening to Hezekiah’s Tunnel.
 Older children can walk through Hezekiah’s Tunnel, but ask about the water levels before going inside.
 You must begin the tunnel walk one hour before the City of David's official closing time.

 Pool of Siloam

-As you exit from Hezekiah’s Tunnel there is a small pool with round stones.
+As you exit from Hezekiah’s Tunnel, there is a small pool with round stones.
 Mindful of Jesus's healing of the blind man (John 9), the Byzantines built this pool in the 5th century.
-They were unable to find the Shiloach Pool, which was buried under a thick layer of debris.

-From the Byzantine Pool of Siloam, head up the stairs and out to an open area with crumbling steps that lead down to a small pond.
-This is the Shiloach Pool.
-Discovered during excavations in 2004, the pool was built during the Second Temple period and was used for purification rituals.
+From the Byzantine Pool of Siloam, head up the stairs and out to an open area with crumbling steps that lead down to a small pond which is the Shiloach Pool.
+The pool, built during the Second Temple period and used for purification rituals, was rediscovered by a bit of 'good luck' after an underground sewage pipe burst during excavations in 2004.
 Archaeologists and historians have theorised that this is the pool where Jesus is said to have healed a blind man.

 Eastern Stepped Street

-This recently discovered 650m-long tunnel is a drainage ditch that channelled water out of the Temple Mount area.
-The bottom of the tunnel is near the Shiloach Pool; from here it’s possible to walk uphill back to the Old City, exiting near Dung Gate.
-The tunnel ceiling is low and the walls are narrow in spots, so if you are particularly tall or wide (or claustrophobic) give this one a miss.
+This recently discovered 650m-long tunnel is a drainage ditch that channelled water out of the Temple Mount/Al Haram Ash Sharif area.
+The bottom of the tunnel is near the Shiloach Pool; from here it’s possible to walk uphill back to the Old City, exiting either into the Givati parking lot site or into the Davidson Archaeological Park and Robinson's Arch area (you pay extra to exit here).
+The tunnel, directly below a Herod-era road, is generally comfortably wide; however, there a few narrow parts.